Cream Cheese Sugar Cookies

 Soft, chewy cream cheese sugar cookies.
 This easy cut out sugar cookie recipe stays soft because of cream cheese.

 Homemade sugar cookies are a classic.
 Everyone needs a good recipe and we’ve got several to share with you!
-These cream cheese sugar cookies are super soft and so easy to make.
-They’re so delicious topped with a simple powdered sugar frosting.
+These melt in your mouth cream cheese sugar cookies are super soft and so easy to make.
+They’re so delicious topped with a simple powdered sugar frosting and sprinkles.

 Although these are flat sugar cookies that don’t rise, we also have a recipe for soft, fluffy buttermilk cut out sugar cookies, and two types of sugar cookies that don’t require cookie cutters….bakery-style and Pillsbury copycat.